Department of Information Studies

 Combined B.A./M.S.I.S. or B.S./M.S.I.S.
 Program

 The combined B.A./M.S.I.S. or B.S./M.S.I.S. program in information science and policy provides a unique opportunity for capable, highly motivated students to pursue any undergraduate liberal arts major while at the same time beginning their professional preparation for a career in the rapidly expanding information management fields.
 The emphasis of the program is on the planning, provision and administration of information systems and services in libraries and information centers.
 A distinctive feature of the curriculum is the stress placed upon user and human as well as technological factors.
-Students will be able to combine academic study with work experience in a locally based major corporation’s information handling facility such as IBM, GE, or a college and university, public, hospital, newspaper, school, bank or law library in the tri-city area (Albany, Troy, Schenectady).
+Toward the end of their program of study, students will be expected to combine academic study with internship experience in locations such as corporations; New York State government agencies; archives; K-12 school libraries; or higher education, public or special libraries.

 Graduates will be prepared for employment in a wide variety of public and private sector settings within business, industry, law, humanities, health and human services, and education where they will function as librarians, information systems specialists, information analysts or information officers and managers.

-The department is especially strong in five areas: (1) information and public policy, (2) reference resources and processes, (3) archives/records administration, (4) indexing and abstracting, and (5) data storage technologies.
+The department is especially strong in six areas: (1) information and public policy, (2) reference resources and processes, (3) archives/records administration, (4) school media, (5) human computer interaction and (6) information organization and retrieval.

-Additionally, students will complete a minor in information science and policy including, as a minimum, the following courses: I Csi 101 or I Csi 201 or B Itm 215; I Ist 523, I Ist 601, I Ist 602, and two additional I Ist courses at the 500-level or above.
+Additionally, students will complete a minor in information science and policy including, as a minimum, the following courses: I CSI 101 or 201 or B ITM 215; I IST 523, 601, 602, and two additional I IST courses at the 500 level or above.

 In qualifying for the master’s degree, students will meet all University and school requirements, including completing a minimum of 42 graduate credits, and any conditions such as a research seminar, thesis, comprehensive examination, or other professional experience, and residency requirements.
 The combined program allows students to complete 12 graduate credits as an undergraduate that are applied to both the undergraduate and graduate degrees.